Pietracoops/yugioh_cardlist_scraper/README.md

 ## Setup

-This script was programmed using `Python 3.7`.
-The repository comes with a `requirements.txt` file that can be used to install all dependencies.
+This script was programmed using `Python 3.8.10`, be sure to use the same version.
+You can run the `setup.bat` file to create your virtual environment (on windows) and install all dependencies.
+If not, the repository comes with a `requirements.txt` file that can be used to install all dependencies with your own virtual environment solution on any platform.
 Installation can be done using the following command.

 ```
 pip install -r requirements.txt